Privacy Policy and

 Acceptance on Someone Else’s Behalf

-In the event you create an account on the Websites on behalf of someone else, you represent and warrant that you have notified them of the Terms and Conditions and obtained their consent and have the legal authority to agree to the Terms and Conditions on their behalf.
+In the event you create an account on the Web Platforms on behalf of someone else, you represent and warrant that you have notified them of the Terms and Conditions, and obtained their consent and have the legal authority to agree to the Terms and Conditions on their behalf.

 Questions?